-You enlisted in the Marine Corps and entered active duty on 31 July 1972.
-You received nonjudicial punishment for a 14 day period of unauthorized absence (UA).
-You later requested an other than honorable (OTH) discharge for the good of the service to avoid trial by court-martial for three periods of UA totaling 994 days.
+You enlisted in the Marine Corps and entered a period of active duty on 1 March 1974.
+You were convicted by a summary courtmartial of a 71 day period of unauthorized absence (UA).
+You then requested an under conditions other than honorable (OTH) discharge for the good of the service to avoid trial by courtmartial for a period of UA totaling 79 days.
 At that time, you consulted with qualified military counsel and acknowledged the adverse consequences of receiving such a discharge.
-The separation authority approved your request for an OTH discharge.
-On 17 November 1976, you were separated with an OTH discharge for the good of the service to avoid trial by court-martial.
+The separation authority approved your request for an under conditions OTH discharge.
+On 27 January 1976, you were separated with an under conditions OTH discharge for the good of the service to avoid trial by court-martial.
 As a result of this action, you were spared the stigma of a court-martial conviction and the potential penalties of a punitive discharge and confinement at hard labor.

-The Board, in its review of your entire record, carefully considered all potential mitigation, such as your youth.
-Nevertheless, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge due to your lengthy periods of UA totaling over two years and eight months.
-Furthermore, the Board believed that considerable clemency was extended to you when your request for discharge to avoid trial by court martial was approved.
+The Board, in its review of your entire record, carefully considered all potentially mitigating factors, such as your youth, remorse, and current desire to upgrade your discharge.
+Nevertheless, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge due to your periods of UA totaling five months and request for discharge.
+Furthermore, the Board believed that considerable clemency was extended to you when your request for discharge to avoid trial by court-martial was approved.
 It was also clear to the Board that you received the benefit of your bargain with the Marine Corps when your request for discharge was granted and should not be permitted to change it now.
 You are advised that no discharge is automatically upgraded due merely to the passage of time or post service good conduct.
 In view of the above, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.